snarfed/instagram-atom/README.md

 instagram-atom
 =============

+_Closed to new users.
+Instagram is interpreting this as a bot and disabling people's accounts, including mine, when they use it.
+Ugh. ☹️_

 A webapp that generates and serves an Atom feed of your Instagram feed, ie photos from people you follow.